List of Stargirl characters: Thunderbolt

 Thunderbolt (voiced by Jim Gaffigan in season 2, Seth Green in Season 3) is 5th Dimension Genie that resides in a pink pen.
-He requires strict rules to grant wishes such as the user has to use specific wording when making a wish, Thunderbolt can't grant a wish that would kill anybody, he can't grant the same wish twice, and he can't grant a wish that would bring anyone back from the dead.
+He requires strict rules to grant wishes such as the user has to use specific wording when making a wish, Thunderbolt cannot grant a wish that would kill anybody, he cannot grant the same wish twice, and he cannot grant a wish that would bring anyone back from the dead.
 According to Pat Dugan, Thunderbolt was a dangerous weapon.
 Thunderbolt and Johnny Thunder were with the Justice Society of America until they were attacked by the Injustice Society, during which Johnny was killed by Brainwave and Thunderbolt was left trapped in his pen for over 10 years after Johnny wished for him to return to it and wait for a new owner that was like him.

 In season two, Mike gets ahold of the pen and befriends Thunderbolt.
 Following a confrontation with Shade however, Mike unknowingly wishes for the pen to end up in better hands, causing it to be teleported to his friend Jakeem Williams' house.
 Mike later found out about Jakeem owning Thunderbolt when larger foods started appearing in Blue Valley.
 Thunderbolt later assists Stargirl's JSA and their allies fight Eclipso where he tries to shock Eclipso.
 Jakeem later wishes for Eclipso to be toast causing Thunderbolt to turn Eclipso into toast during Stargirl and Jennie's final attack on him.

 In season three, Thunderbolt emerges from his pen after Jakeem delivered the newspaper to Shade as he states to Jakeem that Shade still creeps him out and to pedal away from Shade's house faster.
 When Mike writes out a draft for Jakeem to use in wishing that they knew who killed Gambler, Thunderbolt spells out on the bathroom wall of Blue Valley High School that "the killer has many names".
 When Mike and Jakeem were threatened by Brian and Travis into giving them money, Thunderbolt grants a be nicer wish that backfires.
 Jakeem makes a wish to Thunderbolt for all the cameras that Gambler's murderer has touched.
 After Jakeem receives advice from Zeek on how a wish should be performed, Jakeem asks Thunderbolt if he has anything to add.
 Thunderbolt just claims that Zeek might be right.
 At a farm which was the site of one of Dragon King's old lairs.
 Thunderbolt was used to light the way until they are frightened away by a white gorilla.
 Thunderbolt's wish helps them get back into Blue Valley.
-He later tells Jakeem that he can't grant the ability to depower Icicle as Icicle's powers are keeping him alive while reminding Jakeem that he can't grant wishes that revolve around killing someone.
+He later tells Jakeem that he cannot grant the ability to depower Icicle as Icicle's powers are keeping him alive while reminding Jakeem that he cannot grant wishes that revolve around killing someone.
 During the fight against Dragon King in Ultra-Humanite's body, Thunderbolt grants Jakeem's wish to save Shiv by turning Dragon King into a white gorilla plush toy.